ryandeist/GA-Lecture/unit-2/LEC3-node-intro/lecture-notes/intro-to-node.md

 - Developing Web Servers to build restful APIs.

-## Setting up a Node Application:
-1. Ensure you are in the root of your Project
-2. Project initialization
-    a.
-Custom initialization
-        npm init, followed by entering custom values for the set up fields.
-    b.
-Quick initialization
-        npm init -y, this automatically fills out set up fields w/ defaults.

-### Understanding package.json
-The package.json file fills many roles, but has two primary purposes
-- Lists project metadata like name, version, and description
-- Lists dependencies, the external packages your project needs to function.

 ## Installing Node Packages:
 ### Installing a package
 installing validator, which validates and sanitizes strings like: